jonathanikpeazu/ChallengeApp/README.md

 The unit tests for this module are incomplete, but I wrote a few for the more algo-intensive methods in the `spec/` folder.
 Run `npm test` to kick-off the tests.

 #### ESLint
-ESLint was used to enforce quality on this repo.
-In production, I would us a CI hook to ensure passing of ESLint with no errors
+ESLint was used with the AirBnb style guide to ensure production quality.

 ### Hypothetical Front-End Application
 The user-facing side of this app would authenticate the user to display his/her available challenges (not implemented).
 Once a user selects a Challenge to complete, the app would load the entire challenge using `Challenge.findOne`, and use view elements to scroll through each section.
 Each time the user advanced to the next section, `Response.submitResponses` would be called to persist responses on the backend.
 Finally, at the end, he/she would hit a button to call `Response.finalize()`.